-In fact, there’s so much that comes out of the box with Jannah that we’d need an entire page to describe it all!
 Overall, Jannah has all of the required attributes of a standout theme – plentiful customization, a thoughtful feature set, and stylish looks.

 The relationship between text and visual media has always been vital in creating engaging and compelling content – and it’s just as important for websites today as it was for formats in the past.
 For a theme that helps give focus to your media as well as your writing, consider Soledad.

 There are over 10 header styles to choose from – including one incorporating ad space.
 The navigation includes two mega menu styles to display feature-rich content to visitors, atop which sits a news ticker that displays a quick overview of your latest articles.

 Soledad also offers a slider for displaying prominent media and content at the top of pages, along with a SoundCloud audio post type.
 There are also a number of widgets for displaying your various social media accounts.

 In a nutshell, Soledad is a solid choice for complementing your writing with prominently displayed images, video, and audio content, presented in a stylish magazine format.